riya-mahesh/Federated_Multi_Armed_Bandits/README.md

 The project implements the FedElim Algorithm for global and local best arms identification in a federated bandit setup using exponentially sparse communication and compares the communication cost and total arm pulls with periodic communication case.
+The simulation code and presentation files are attached.